kaesonho/react-i13n-testci/README.md

 ```

 ### I13nMixin and createI13nNode
-Everything is done by i13n mixin, which means if we want to create an component to be an `I13nNode`, we will have to add the `I13nMixin` into the component.
+Everything is done by the `i13n mixin`, which means if we want to create an component to be an `I13nNode`, we will have to add the `I13nMixin` into the component.
-We also provide `createI13nNode` as a `higher order function` for you to wrap your component as an `I13nNode`
+You can pass the options with `props` to config what you want to do with this `I13nNode`.
+* `i13nModel` - the i13nModel data object or a dynamic function returns the data object
+* `isLeafNode` - define if it's a leaf node or not, we will fire `created` event for every node when it's created, `isLeafNode` will help us to know if we want to do the action. e.g, we might only want to send out beacons to record links.
+* `bindClickEvent` - define if want to bind a click handler or not
+* `follow` - define if click handler need to redirect users to destination after sending beacon or not.
+You could set `follow=false` and the handler would send out beacon but will not redirect users.
+* you can pass all the props you need, we will pass them to the component

 ```js
 var I13nMixin = require('react-i13n').I13nMixin;